Kitigan Zibi: History

 The history of the reserve is closely linked to that of the Town of Maniwaki, which developed concurrently.

 In the first half of the 19th century, Algonquins of the mission at Lake of Two Mountains, under the leadership of Chief Pakinawatik, came to the area of the Désert River.
 Shortly after, in 1832, the Hudson's Bay Company followed them and installed a trading post at the mouth of this river (now within the municipal boundaries of Maniwaki).
 A decade later, Missionary Oblates of Mary Immaculate established the mission of Notre-Dame-du-Desert and, from 1849, they demanded of the authorities the demarcation of a township in order to establish a reserve for the Algonquins.
-Chief Pakinawatik, along with other leaders, journeyed by canoe on three separate occasions to Upper Canada (Toronto) and negotiated the terms for the setting aside of the reserve land.
+Chief Pakinawatik, along with other leaders, journeyed by canoe on three occasions to Upper Canada (Toronto) and negotiated the terms for the setting aside of the reserve land.
 The township limits were drawn in 1850 and given the name of Maniwaki by the Oblates at this time.
 In Algonquin language, the place was identified as Kitigànsìpì or Kitigàn Zìbì, meaning "Garden River."

 Legally established in 1851, the reserve was demarcated in 1853.
 In the decree implementing it, the reserve was called "Manawaki" (after mani aki meaning "Mary's Land") and also "River Desert".
 The name "Kitigan Zibi" came to replace the other two on September 24, 1994, when the band council gave this title to the reserve.

 Because of land claim settlements in the late 1990s, small portions of land of the Town of Maniwaki were added to Kitigan Zibi.
 The federal government concluded, on 18 March 2019, an agreement to pay the Kitigan Zibi community $116 million, settling 29 claims for Indian reserve land appropriated between 1873 and 1917 for the town site of Maniwaki.
 The same community filed in December 2016 a claim in Ontario Superior Court, claiming it never surrendered and still owns the land in Ottawa on which Parliament of Canada stands.